 I knew no one was going to eat these pretzel sticks, because who really likes pretzel sticks?
 But I found the idea of calling them “twigs” on Pinterest and loved it!
 I’m pretty sure no one ate them but it was a great decoration!
 Haha

 I had the idea to put nuts in a bowl and call them “Tree Nuts”.
 Ya know, like going with that woodland nature theme?
 Not sure if the idea came across how I intended it to, being that I ended up sticking individually packed Costco trail mix on a platter.
 It was a stressed out, last minute, that’s just how it’s going to have to be kind of thing.

-I originally had all these grand ideas for beverages, like flower ice cubes in lavender infused tea inside beautiful glass pitchers.
+I originally had all these grand ideas for beverages, like flower ice cubes in lavender-infused tea inside beautiful glass pitchers.
 Great in theory, but not great in a bug-filled reality.
 I thought individually packaged beverages with tops might be a better idea.
-I did buy an awesome ice bucket, which people kept asking me where I got it because it was really nice, so my already purchased paper cups could be used if people wanted their beverage a little cooler!
+I did buy an awesome ice bucket, so my already purchased paper cups could be used if people wanted their beverage a little cooler!

 The best part of the entire table was this incredible cupcake stand my dad made.
 I have no idea how he did it, but it was so beautiful!
 He made the stand itself and then I randomly stuck on some of the sheet moss and hot glued on some butterflies and voila!
 The most beautiful fairy cupcake stand ever!
 My sister made the mushroom and moss cupcakes and they turned out so great!
 I have no clue how she did it, but she made them exactly how I was imagining and they fit so perfectly with the stand.